Introduction

 Let’s try to understand how each of these work,

-1. label’ is a random text string for us to identify the photos picker instance.
+‘label’ is a random text string for us to identify the photos picker instance.

-2. selection’ parameter will hold a binding to another variable
+‘selection’ parameter will hold a binding to another variable

-πŸ’‘ A binding means that we are modifying an existing variable.
+π‘ A binding means that we are modifying an existing variable.

-We can create a original variable called photos_picker_item to hold the values of Images picked.
+We can create a original variable called

-Whatever image is selected using PhotosPicker, will available in photos_picker_item
+Whatever image is selected using

-3. matching’ is essentially a filter to control what type of files we want the user to select from the photos app.
+‘matching’ is essentially a filter to control what type of files we want the user to select from the photos app.

-This value will be of type PHPickerFilter3 and can specify images, videos, livePhotos, screenshots, timelapseVideos and many more.
+3 and can specify images, videos, livePhotos, screenshots, timelapseVideos and many more.

-Now that we’ve a way to pick files from the Photos app, we need to focus on actually rendering and using the selected file in our app.
+app, we need to focus on actually rendering and using the selected file in our app.

-We now have a PhotosPickerItem variable photos_picker_item containing the selected file.
+We now have a PhotosPickerItem

-Let’s try to convert this into a SwiftUI Image.
+Letβs try to convert this into a SwiftUI Image

 import PhotosUI